Joachim Gans

-Joachim Gans (other spellings: Jeochim, Jochim, Gaunz, Ganse, Gaunse) was a Bohemian mining expert, renowned for being the first Jew in North America.
+Joachim Gans (other spellings: Jeochim, Jochim, Gaunz, Ganse, Gaunse; fl.
+1581 – 1589) was a Bohemian mining expert, renowned for being the first Jew in North America.

 Biography

 Early life

-Gans was born in Prague, Kingdom of Bohemia, and likely related to David Gans, who settled there in 1564.
+Gans was born in Prague, Kingdom of Bohemia to Ashkenazi Jewish parents, and likely related to David Gans, who settled there in 1564.

 England

 He is first mentioned in his professional capacity at Keswick, Cumberland, in 1581.
 He worked at the Newlands mine managed by Richard Dudley and implemented some technologies outlined by Lazarus Ercker.

-He introduced a new process for the "making of Copper, vitriall, and Coppris, and smeltinge of Copper and leade ures."
-Gans figured in the English state papers of the reign of Elizabeth I and a full description of his operations is preserved in these documents, printed by Donald.
+Gans introduced a new process for the "making of Copper, vitriall, and Coppris, and smeltinge of Copper and leade ures."
+Gans figured in the English state papers of the reign of Elizabeth I which include a full description of his operations written by a colleague George Nedham.
 Gans's most dramatic scientific discovery was to reduce the time to purify a batch of copper ore from sixteen weeks to just four days.
 Additionally, Gans was able to use the impurities removed from the copper ore in textile mordants.